rgomez-AI/3DChromTrans/README.md

 ## 3D Visualization

-You will need a current version of `napari` as python package, please follow the install [instructions](https://napari.org/stable/tutorials/fundamentals/installation.html) on their website.
+For visualization of the results you will need a current version of `napari` as python package, please follow the install [instructions](https://napari.org/stable/tutorials/fundamentals/installation.html) on their website.

 Afterwards you can activate the `napari` environment